kochm/wp-mendeley-plugin/readme.txt

 How can I contribute to the development of the plugin?

-The plugin is hosted on Google Code: http://code.google.com/p/wp-mendeley-plugin/ - You may check out the newest code from there - and ask for being added as a developer to the repository to upload bug fixes and other additions.
+The plugin is hosted on GitHub: https://github.com/kochm/wp-mendeley-plugin - You may check out the newest code from there - and ask for being added as a developer to the repository to upload bug fixes and other additions.

 == Screenshots ==

 == Change log ==

+= 1.0.9 (20.03.2015) =
+* sorting by author did not sort by last name, but by first name - corrected

 = 1.0.8 (15.02.2015) =
 * corrected problem with CSL formatting (spaces in front of dots ...)